 PS: Even on cloudy days, the UV rays are still reaching the earth.
 For example, New Zealand, that gets a lot of overcasts but has one of the highest skin-cancer percentages of the world.

 - Wear quality sunglasses.
 Not all polarized sunglasses protect your eyes and have real UV protection.
 Yes, any pair of dark lens sunglasses make the sight through the lens darker, but if there’s no real UV-protection inside the lens, your are eyes are still all wide open and the UV-rays shining right through your retina.
-The fact here is, that without the sunglasses you are naturally squinting your eyes to protect from the sun, but with cheap sunglasses, you’re not.
+The fact here is that without the sunglasses, you are naturally squinting your eyes to protect from the sun, but with cheap sunglasses, you’re not.
 So – make sure you buy proper sunglasses.
 It’s a solid investment for your health!

 - Wear surfing hat.
 Available in many well-equipped surf-stores.
 The surf hats are designed to be submerged and protect the view-range quite a bit from direct sunlight.

 - Use alcohol-free sunscreen.
-Many beginners make the mistake using a cheap sunscreen to protect their neck and face.
+Many beginners make a mistake using a cheap sunscreen to protect their neck and face.
 Most cheap sunscreens contain some % of alcohol, which makes the eyes sting badly.
-Also, rinse your hands after applying the sunscreen and zinc, so whenever you have to rub your eyes when surfing you don’t get it in your eyes.
+Also, rinse your hands after applying the sunscreen and zinc, so whenever you have to rub your eyes when surfing, you don’t get it in your eyes.
 Which sunscreen to use when surfing?
 Read our post about Surf Sunscreen 101 to find out more.

 - Contact lenses.
 It’s not recommended to wear contact lenses when swimming or surfing.
-If your eyesight is poor and you have to wear contact lenses to see clearly, only wear daily disposable lenses, avoid rubbing your eyes and do not open your eyes underwater!
+If your eyesight is poor and you have to wear contact lenses to see clearly, only wear daily disposable lenses, avoid rubbing your eyes, and do not open your eyes underwater!